devonartis/aws-ml-detection-workshop/docs/index.md

 In the S3 console, if you go into the bucket whose name starts with "aws-secml-detection-tuplesbucket", you should now see a file "infer/guardduty_tuples.csv" inside that contains some `<principal ID, IP address>` tuples.

+## Exercise 3: IP-based anomaly detection in SageMaker
+Now, it's time to build a machine learning model with SageMaker.
+The IP Insights SageMaker machine learning algorithm will use the CloudTrail data we've prepared to learn what "normal" IP address usage looks like, and then we'll see how the IP addresses coming from GuardDuty appear to that model - how anomalous they look.

-### 2.3 Set up the SageMaker notebook
+### 3.1 Set up the SageMaker notebook
 To use the IP Insights algorithm, you will work from a Jupyter notebook, which is an interactive coding environment that lets you mix notes and documentation with code blocks that can be "run" in a stepwise fashion throughout the notebook and share the same interpreter.

-1. First, go to the S3 console and look for the bucket whose name starts with "aws-secml-detection-tuplesbucket" (e.g., aws-secml-detection-tuplesbucket-1fnqifqbmsfxy).
-Copy the name of this bucket; you will need it in a moment.
-2. Browse to the Amazon SageMaker console and click on the button called **Create notebook instance**.
+1. Browse to the Amazon SageMaker console and click on the button called **Create notebook instance**.
-3. On the next screen, give the notebook a name "AWS-SecML-Detection".
+2. You will have to fill in a Notebook Instance Name in the top box: use "AWS-SecML-Detection"
-4. For Notebook instance type, we recommend selecting ml.t2.medium.
+3. For Notebook instance type, we recommend selecting ml.t2.medium.
-5. For IAM role, choose "Create a new role" in the dropdown.
-On the next dialog, ensure "S3 buckets you specify" is selected, in the text field for "Specific S3 buckets" paste the name of the S3 bucket from step 1, and click **Create role**.
+4. Leave the Elastic Inference box set to "None"

+5. In **Permissions and Encryption**, for IAM role, choose "Enter a Customer IAM role arn" in the dropdown.
+6. Copy/paste this string into the arn parameter
+        **arn:aws:iam::[ACCTNUMBER]:role/MLSecWorkshopSageMakerRole**
+7. You'll need to paste your account number into this strong before proceeding.
+The Jam platform makes this easy...
+8. Go back to the Jam console and on the left-hand side, click the **AWS Account** option
+9. Copy the 12-digit account number in place of the **[ACCTNUMBER]**
+10. Paste that number into the ARN back in the SageMaker notebook console.
+Your final string should look something like this
+    arn:aws:iam::123456789012:role/MLSecWorkshopSageMakerRole
 6. All other notebook options can be left at defaults.
 Click **Create notebook instance**.
 7. Once the notebook is running, click **Open Jupyter** to open the notebook.
 8. Download the sample notebook file for the workshop where we will be working with the IP Insights algorithm: <https://s3.us-west-2.amazonaws.com/aws-workshop-security-ml-threat-detection/workshop-ipinsights.ipynb>
 9. Once you download the notebook file, click the **Upload** button on the upper right hand side in Jupyter to upload it to your running notebook instance.

-### 2.4 Training and scoring with the IP Insights algorithm
+### 3.2 Training and scoring with the IP Insights algorithm

 Click on the notebook and work through it step by step to learn how to train the model using the tuples from the CloudTrail logs and then make inferences by scoring the tuples from the GuardDuty findings.
 We recommend using the "Run" command to walk through each code block one by one rather than doing "Run All".